surhudm/python_qpeek/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  --cat CAT      Show all of the output file (default: True) --head HEAD    Show the beginning of the output file (default: False) --tail TAIL    Show the end of the output file (default: False) --err ERR      Show the stderr of the job (default: False) --out OUT      Show the stdout of the job (default: True) --spool SPOOL  Show the stdout of the job (default: /var/spool/torque/spool) --ssh SSH      Use SSH command (default: True)
+  --cat          Show all of the output file (default: True) --head         Show the beginning of the output file (default: False) --tail         Show the end of the output file (default: False) --err          Show the stderr of the job (default: False) --out          Show the stdout of the job (default: True) --spool SPOOL  Show the stdout of the job (default: /var/spool/torque/spool) --ssh          Use SSH command (default: True)
-  --rsh RSH      Use RSH command (default: False)
+  --rsh          Use RSH command (default: False)
 ```